debjit-mandal/simpl-calc/README.md

 # Simple-Calculator-Using-JAVA
-I am a beginner in JAVA.I have made this Scientific Calculator using JAVA.Feel free to suggest more improvements!
+I am a beginner in JAVA.
+I have made this Scientific Calculator using JAVA.
+Feel free to suggest more improvements!